How Much Weight Can a Construction Screw Hold?

 Installation Technique

-If a screw is not installed properly—for example, if it is overdriven—it may not be able to bear its full load capacity as intended by the manufacturer.
+Improper screw installation, such as overdriving, can reduce its load-bearing capacity.
 Therefore, construction workers must be well-trained in proper installation techniques if they want their projects to stand up to heavy use over time.

 Force Applied